BLE-LTER/ble-handbook/handbook.md

 Replication requires these two steps:

 1. The dataset must be synced and indexed at search.dataone.org.
-If you search for ble-lter and find the dataset, then it is indexed.
+If you search for "knb-lter-ble" and find the dataset, then it is indexed.
 Syncing is something EDI manages, but sometimes the process lags, so if you notice something isn't synced after a couple of weeks, contact EDI to see what's going on.
 2. Once the dataset is synced to DataONE, the BLE information manager must